-The DOJ has instituted programmes that allow individuals to contact the government in their individual capacities to report antitrust violations.
-Under current DOJ policy, an employee whistleblower may be eligible for amnesty if he reports antitrust activity of which the government was unaware and provides full cooperation with the DOJ.
-The employee cannot have originated or led the conspiracy in question, and he will not be granted amnesty if he coerced others into participating in the illegal activity.
+The DOJ has programmes that allow individuals to contact the

+government in their individual capacities to report antitrust violations to the Division.
+Under current DOJ policy, an employee whistle-blower may be eligible for leniency or immunity if he reports antitrust activity of which the government was unaware and provides full cooperation with the DOJ.
+The employee cannot have originated or led the conspiracy in question, and he will not be granted immunity if he coerced others into participating in the illegal activity.
 Additionally, federal law prohibits companies from retaliating against employees who report corporate wrongdoing to the authorities.